-Samuel Haines, CEO and chairman of the manufacturing company, Gear Motions, Inc. has recently completed its transition to 100 percent employee-owned.
+Samuel Haines, CEO and chairman of the manufacturing company, Gear Motions, Inc. has recently completed its transition to 100% employee ownership.

 SOLVAY — A local manufacturer recently completed its transition to 100 percent employee ownership.

 Gear Motions, Inc., which has divisions in Solvay and Buffalo, began the process of becoming an employee-owned firm in 2005 and completed it late last year.
 The company, based in Solvay, has been entirely owned by the Haines family since the 1970s.

 The move to an employee stock-ownership plan was the ideal exit strategy, CEO and Chairman Samuel Haines says.
 Although Haines and his family no longer own the company, he has signed an employment agreement to remain with the firm for at least the next five years.

 Gear Motions has been approached about acquisitions a number of times over the years and Haines says he’s been in “semi-serious discussions” a handful of times.

 But selling to an investor or competitor didn’t appeal to him.
 Neither option offered especially strong prospects of continuing the company in its current form.

 Employee ownership means Gear Motions will keep jobs and business in New York, Haines says.
 It also offers the potential for more growth.